BEC with two ground-state filling rates for BCS Cooper-pairs: Introduction

 In this work we discuss the effects on the thermodynamic properties of a 3D Bose gas caused by a temperature dependent gap $\Delta (T)$ in the energy spectrum of the particles constituting the gas which behaves like an IBG without the gap.
-Although this problem seems to be an academic problem, there are evidences of Bose gases with this type of dispertion relation like those emanating from imperfections in the networks where the bosons are found \cite{juan} .
+Although this problem seems to be an academic problem, there are evidences of Bose gases with this type of dispersion relation like those emanating from imperfections in the networks where bosons are immersed \cite{juan} .

 In Sec.
-II after defining our system, we calculate: a) the critical temperature as a function of gap; b) the condensate fraction and the temperature derivative of the condensate fraction multiplied by temperature and divided by the condensate fraction.
+II after defining our system, we calculate: a) the critical temperature as a function of the gap; b) the condensate fraction and its derivative with respect to temperature which multiplied by the temperature and divided by the same condensed fraction, gives a filling rate.

 In Sec.
 III we give the following thermodynamic properties: the chemical potential, the internal energy, the isochoric specific heat as functions of temperature and the jump height of the specific heat at $T_c$.
 In Sec.
 IV we apply the results of Sections II and III to three types of undamped and damped gaps but emphasizing the properties of the Bose gas with a BCS gap.
 In Sec.
 V we give our conclusions.